UpStairs Lounge arson attack: Incident

-On Sunday evening, June 24, 1973, over a weekend when Christopher Street “Pride” celebrations took place in seemingly every major American city but New Orleans, the regular "beer bust" drink special attracted its usual blue-collar gay crowd to the UpStairs Lounge.
-That night’s beer bust, from 5:00 pm to 7:00 pm, attracted approximately 110 patrons.
-After the drink special ended, about 60 to 90 patrons remained; they listened to pianist George Steven “Bud” Matyi perform and discussed an upcoming MCC fundraiser for the local Crippled Children's Hospital.
+On June 24, 1973, the regular "beer bust" drink special attracted its usual blue-collar gay crowd to the UpStairs Lounge.
+That night's beer bust, from 5:00 to 7:00 pm, attracted approximately 110 patrons.
+After the drink special ended, about 60-90 patrons remained; they listened to pianist George Steven "Bud" Matyi perform and discussed an upcoming MCC fundraiser for the local Crippled Children's Hospital.

-At 7:56PM, a buzzer from downstairs sounded, and bartender Buddy Rasmussen, an Air Force veteran, asked Luther Boggs to answer the door, anticipating a taxi cab driver.
+At 7:56 PM, a buzzer from downstairs sounded, and bartender Buddy Rasmussen asked Luther Boggs to answer the door, anticipating a taxi cab driver.
 Boggs opened the door to find the front staircase engulfed in flames, along with the smell of lighter fluid.
-Rasmussen immediately led some twenty patrons out of the back exit to the roof, where the group could access a neighbouring building's roof and climb down to the ground floor.
-Others saw the floor to ceiling windows as the most promising means of escape despite the fact that there were safety bars on the windows with a 14-inch gap between them to prevent dancers from breaking through the glass.
-Several people managed to squeeze through, some still burning when they reached the ground below.
-Luther Boggs was one who came through the window in flames after pushing his female friend through the gap.
-The flames on Boggs were extinguished by the owner of a neighbouring bar, but he died on the 10th of July (16 days later), from third degree burns to 50% of his body.
+Rasmussen immediately led some twenty patrons out of the back exit to the roof, where the group could access a neighboring building's roof and climb down to the ground floor.
+The others were accidentally locked inside the second-floor club, some attempting to escape by squeezing through barred windows.
+One man managed to squeeze through the 14-inch gap, only to fall to his death while burning.
+Reverend Bill Larson of the MCC clung to the bars of one window until he died, and his charred remains were visible to onlookers for hours afterwards.
+Boggs died 16 days later on July 10, from 3rd-degree burns to 50% of his body.